google/syzkaller/docs/syzbot.md

 This is useful if this is your own tree which already contains the patch, or to check if the bug is already fixed by some recent commit.

-After sending an email you should get a reply email with results within an hour.
+After sending an email you should typically get a reply email with results within an hour.
+In certain cases (e.g. syzbot is busy with a bisection) it might take singnificantly longer, up to a few days (see #1923 for details).

 **Note**: you may send the request only to `syzbot` email address, as patches sent to some mailing lists (e.g. netdev, netfilter-devel) will trigger patchwork.